Making movies. Enjoying movies. Remembering movies.

 Edwards South Coast Plaza box office, looking towards Orange County Performing Arts Center

-Box Office, looking towards Bristol Street and South Coast Plaza shopping center
+Box office, looking towards Bristol Street and South Coast Plaza shopping center

 Front view